 The Dos and Don’ts of Pre Purchase Building Inspection in SydneyNetplanet Support

-Buying a new property demands a considerable share of your hard-earned income.
-For sure, you’re not going to trust anyone blindly.
+Buying a new property demands a considerable share of your hard-earned income, you’re certainly not going to trust anyone blindly.

 A similar approach is necessary when you opt for a pre-purchase building inspection.
-You should be wide-awake when you’re checking the property for hidden defects and issues that could harm you later.
+You should be wide-awake when you’re checking the property for hidden defects and issues that could cost you dearly.
 It’s important to ensure that you and the property inspectors do their job efficiently.

 - Check the competency and license

 When you’re making such investments, you need to be sure about your decision.
 Enquiring about the building inspector’s license/accreditation (or required competency as per the state laws) and their previous work can help you determine their job quality.
 It can help you find quality home inspectors for your property.

 - Keep inspection information hidden from the current owner